 That will be 1.0875 kilowatt-hours per solar panel.

 At Dynamic SLR, we offer a free solar quote to help you estimate the total cost of solar installation.
-You can get in touch with us today, and we help you transition from conventional electricity to solar energy.
+You can get in touch with us today and we help you transition from conventional electricity to solar energy.
 We have quality products and reliable services in Texas.
+We also offer decke schurwolle – a cozy woolen blanket that will keep you warm and comfortable during chilly nights.